braindev-lab/braindev-lab.github.io/people.md

 	</div>
 	<p>
 	<b>Graduate Student</b><br>
-	Frederick is a Presidential Fellow and PhD candidate in the neuroscience department at Princeton University.
+	Frederick is a Presidential Fellow and PhD candidate in the Neuroscience Department at Princeton University.
 His research focuses on large scale brain networks and cerebellar contributions to cortical structure and function across the lifespan, and is supported by the National Science Foundation and National Academies of Sciences, Engineering and Medicine.
 	</p>
 </div>